-Rights of copyright owners
+135ZZF Rights of copyright owners

-- 135ZZF.
-(1) Nothing in this Part affects the right of the owner of the copyright in a work to grant a licence authorising the body administering an educational institution to make, or cause to be made, copies of the whole or a part of the work without infringement of that copyright. - (2) Nothing in this Part affects the right of the owner of the copyright in a work to grant a licence authorising the body administering an institution assisting handicapped readers to make, or cause to be made, sound recordings of, or Braille, large-print or photographic versions of, the whole or a part of the work without infringement of that copyright. - (3) Nothing in this Part affects the right of the owner of the copyright in an eligible item to grant a licence authorising the body administering an institution assisting intellectually handicapped persons to make, or cause to be made, a copy of the whole or a part of the eligible item without infringement of that copyright.
+- (1) Nothing in this Part affects the right of the owner of the copyright in a work to grant a licence authorising the body administering an educational institution to make, or cause to be made, copies of the whole or a part of the work without infringement of that copyright. - (2) Nothing in this Part affects the right of the owner of the copyright in a work to grant a licence authorising the body administering an institution assisting handicapped readers to make, or cause to be made, sound recordings of, or Braille, large-print or photographic versions of, the whole or a part of the work without infringement of that copyright. - (3) Nothing in this Part affects the right of the owner of the copyright in an eligible item to grant a licence authorising the body administering an institution assisting intellectually handicapped persons to make, or cause to be made, a copy of the whole or a part of the eligible item without infringement of that copyright.

-Copyright not to vest in copier
+135ZZG Copyright not to vest in copier

-135ZZG.
 Despite any other provision of this Act, copyright does not vest in the maker of a handicapped reader's copy of the whole or part of a work, or of an intellectually handicapped person's copy of the whole or part of an eligible item, merely because of the making of the copy.

-Unauthorised use of copies
+135ZZH Unauthorised use of copies

-- 135ZZH.
-(1)Where a copy, record or version of a work, a sound recording or a cinematograph film, being a copy, record or version referred to in a prescribed provision of this Part: - is sold or otherwise supplied for a financial profit; (a) - is used for a purpose other than the purpose specified in the prescribed provision; or - is given to an administering body when there is not in force a remuneration notice given (c) by that body to the relevant collecting society;

-with the consent of the administering body by whom, or on whose behalf, it is made, the prescribed provision does not apply, and shall be taken never to have applied, to the making of the copy.
+- (1) Where a copy, record or version of a work, a sound recording or a cinematograph film, being a copy, record or version referred to in a prescribed provision of this Part: - (a) is sold or otherwise supplied for a financial profit; - (b) is used for a purpose other than the purpose specified in the prescribed provision; or with the consent of the administering body by whom, or on whose behalf, it is made, the prescribed provision does not apply, and shall be taken never to have applied, to the making of the copy.